 The reddish-brown ring formed after adding 0.5 ml of leaf extract, 2 ml of chloroform, and 1 ml of sulfuric acid suggests the presence of steroids in the sample.
 This reaction is often associated with the Liebermann–Burchard test for steroids.
 The formation of a brownish-green color after adding 0.5 ml of extract and 2 ml of 0.1% Ferric chloride solution indicates the presence of tannins in the sample.
 This reaction is commonly used in the qualitative analysis of tannins.
 The formation of foam after shaking a mixture of 2 ml of extract and 2 ml of distilled water for 10 minutes suggests the presence of saponins in the sample.
 This foaming characteristic is a common test for the presence of saponins in plant extracts Adding 1 ml of 2N sodium hydroxide solution to 1 ml of the extract results in a yellow color, indicating the presence of flavonoids.
 Upon adding 1 ml of concentrated sulfuric acid to 1 ml of the extract, the test for quinones is performed.
 Further details on the outcome are needed for interpretation.
 Mixing 2 ml of extract, 3 ml of chloroform, and 1 ml of 10% ammonium solution can reveal the presence of glycosides.
 Additional observations or color changes are necessary for a complete interpretation.
 By adding 0.5 ml of extract, 2 ml of glacial acetic acid, and a few drops of 5% ferric chloride, followed by 1 ml of concentrated sulfuric acid, the test for cardiac glycosides is conducted.
 Details on any observed changes are required for a conclusive interpretation.
 The addition of 0.5 ml of the extract to 2 ml of chloroform, followed by the careful addition of concentrated sulfuric acid, is a test for terpenoids.
 Further details on the results are necessary for analysis.
 After adding 2 ml of distilled water and a few drops of 10% ferric chloride to 1 ml of the extract, a blue or black color suggests the presence of phenols.
 After adding a few drops of 0.2% Ninhydrin solution to 2 ml of the extract and heating for 5 minutes, the appearance of a blue color indicates the presence of proteins or amino acids.
 The addition of a few drops of 10% ammonia solution to 1 ml of the extract results in a pink color, indicating the presence of anthraquinones.
 Mixing 1 ml of extract with 1 ml of 10% NaOH solution leads to a yellow color, suggesting the presence of phlobatannins.
 By adding 1 ml of extract to 1 ml of 1N NaOH, placing the test tube in a boiling water bath for a few minutes, and shaking well, the appearance of a yellow color Indicates the presence of coumarins.

+Not understandable can you form subheadings as per the test you performed with their proper methodology and references are missing throughout the manuscript.
+Very poorly written manuscript.

 Evaluation of antibacterial activity: